Princeton-CDH/princeton-cdh.github.io/README.md

 - partial: optional, list of projects that are in planning or wrap up phases
 - notes: optional; dictionary with list of notes per project for display in the schedule; when two notes are displayed, the second will be displayed the second week of the iteration

+Be sure to add project colors and partial colors to `_quarterly_schedule.scss` when you add new projects to the schedule.